Metron-Project/metron-project.github.io/docs/metroninfo/documentation.md

 The `Team` element can also have an `id` attribute that can be used to add the identification number from the source of information

+### Universes

+Any universes in the book.

+It has `Universe` children elements for the individual universe names.

+The `Universe` element can also have an `id` attribute that can be used to add the identification number from the source of information

 ### Locations

 Any locations in the book.